dallmo/deno-dallmo-util-yaml/README.md

 # updates
 ## 2025-06-11
-- custom steps in github workflow to make changes to etc/deps.ts removed ;
+- remove custom steps in github workflow which make changes to etc/deps.ts ;
 - archived deno.land related files and focus only on jsr ;
-- add remarks above on the usage of "jsr:" prefix ;
+- add notes above on the usage of "jsr:" prefix ;